micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/tracing/index.md

 As shown above, you should see a few output lines, and that's it.

+By default, traces are written in the `~/.ros/tracing/` directory.
 You can take a look at the trace's events using `babeltrace`.

 ```bash
 $ cd ~/.ros/tracing/